-Become a leader in technology-enhanced education for grades K-12 through our EdS in Learning, Design, and Technology.
-This program is almost entirely online, making the program accessible for people across the state and country who want to earn an advanced degree while continuing their career.
+Become a leader in technology-enhanced education for grades P-12 through our Ed.S. in Learning, Design, and Technology - Instructional Technology.
+This program is entirely online, making the program accessible for people across the state who want to earn an advanced degree while continuing their careers.

 In the instructional technology concentration, you will become proficient in:

-- Cutting-edge computer and multimedia technology and how to apply it in K-12 education
+- Cutting-edge computer and multimedia technology and how to apply it in P-12 education

 - Analyzing learning and performance problems